wp-plugins/admin-menu-tree-page-view/readme.txt

 == Screenshots ==

 1. The menu page tree with all your pages.
 Pretty neat, eh?
-2. Since version 0.2 you can easily add new pages too.
-This will make you a page kung fu master.
+You add new pages too.
+And search your pages.
+In conclusion: with this plugin you will be a page kung fu master.
 3. Search your pages in real time.
 Try it; it's wonderful! ;)

 == Changelog ==